JohnnyRocketFingers/Testing/README.md

 just random c++ programs for me to get better. oh and getting used to github.

-git status
+//git status

-git pull
+//git pull

-git commit -m "message"
+//git commit -m "message"
-git push
+//git push